Kathleen van Bergen

 Kathleen has built a dynamic leadership team at the organization, recruiting senior leaders from cultural organizations around the country.
 She has also overseen the expansion of Artis—Naples’ offerings and multidisciplinary focus, including the acquisition of the Naples International Film Festival in 2017.
 The diversity of artistic excellence and world-class programming is one reason The Wall Street Journal said Artis—Naples has ushered in “an impressive new phase” for classical music in Southwest Florida.

-Prior to joining Artis—Naples, Kathleen held several key positions in the orchestral community, including artistic and executive director at the acclaimed Schubert Club in St. Paul, Minnesota; vice president of artistic planning for The Philadelphia Orchestra and vice president and director of artistic administration for the St. Louis Symphony.
+A violinist by training, Kathleen has made music a central part of her life.
+Prior to joining Artis—Naples, she held several key positions, including artistic and executive director at the acclaimed Schubert Club in Saint Paul, Minnesota; vice president of artistic planning for The Philadelphia Orchestra; and vice president and director of artistic administration for the St. Louis Symphony.

 Kathleen has served on the boards of the American Composers Forum, the Rose Ensemble, Exhibits Development Group and the Greater Naples Chamber of Commerce, and she currently serves on the board of From the Top, the Community Advisory Board of Gulfshore Life and the Eastman School of Music National Council.
 She holds a bachelor’s degree in violin performance from the Eastman School of Music and has completed the Tuck Executive Program at Dartmouth’s Tuck School of Business and the Strategic Perspectives in Nonprofit Management program at Harvard Business School.
 In 2022, Kathleen was a recipient of the Eastman School of Music’s Centennial Award, given in honor of its 100th year to 100 individuals who exemplify the school’s mission and legacy through their artistry, scholarship, leadership, community engagement and philanthropy.